-Since the kids are out of school, they spend all day on their electronics or running in and out of the house letting the heat in and the cold out.
-Or by the time you convince them to go outside for a bit, you find yourself washing an extra load full of bathing suits, swim trunks, and towels.
+Since the kids are out of school, they spend all day on their electronics or running in and out of the house, letting the heat of the day in and the cold out.
+Or, by the time you convince them to go outside for a bit, you find yourself washing an extra load full of bathing suits, swim trunks, and towels.

 Here are some tips on how you can lower your summer energy costs.

-Keep Your Home Breezy
+1. Keep Your Home Breezy

-An easy way to cut down on cooling costs is to use fans instead of or alongside (cause we live in Texas and there is NO way to use them INSTEAD of … I’m just saying! lol) an air conditioner.
+An easy way to cut down on cooling costs is to use fans instead of or alongside (cause we live in Texas, and there is NO way to use them INSTEAD of … I’m just saying! lol) an air conditioner.
 Ceiling fans are great for cooling a room.
-Most homes come equipped with ceiling fans so you don’t need to purchase one but if you don’t have it, portable fans are inexpensive and you can buy them anywhere.
+Most homes come equipped with ceiling fans, so you don’t need to purchase one, but if you don’t have it, portable fans are inexpensive, and you can buy them anywhere.

 A fan will allow you to raise your home’s thermostat at least 4 degrees while maintaining the same level of comfort.
-If you want to feel a little breeze, you can turn on your AC at a lower temperature too.
+If you want to feel a little breeze, you can turn on your AC unit at a lower temperature too.

-Sun Out, Cool Air In
+2. Sun Out, Cool Air In

 Summer is a great time to hit the beach, go on a picnic, or watch the sunset.
-It is great for your mood, too.
+It is excellent for your mood, too.
 However, it’s not so great if you want to keep your home cool.

-Use The Thermostat Wisely
+3. Use The Thermostat Wisely

 It feels great to blast your AC when you get home, right?
 However, it won’t feel so good later when you see how your bill has skyrocketed.